5rahim/seanime/README.md

   - Fetch manga chapters from online sources
   - Read manga chapters from built-in reader
 - **Online streaming**
-  - Stream episodes from online sources using built-in player
+  - Stream episodes from online sources using a built-in player
   - Support for multiple sources
 - **MyAnimeList integration**
-  - Sync your anime lists between AniList and MyAnimeList (Experimental)
   - Automatically update your progress on MyAnimeList
 - **No data collection**